Tell the Tale of Telford Town

 At Telford’s heart, surrounded by tall glossy buildings, is the biggest and best shopping centre in all of Shopaholic Shropshire.
 Open seven days a week, with parking for over 4000 cars all geared up for a family day out.

-We have a super Ice Rink too and a ten-screen cinema, just a few minutes walk from the shopping malls.
+We have a super Ice Rink too and 2 cinemas including IMAX at Cineworld all walking distance from Telford Town Centre Shopping Mall.
 Cafes, restaurants and hotels allow you a chance to take the weight off your feet.

 And there, in the middle, leaning on his very name is Thomas Telford himself.
 You have to be a bit special to get an entire town named after you.
 The poet Southey called Telford “the colossus of roads” and his aquaducts “streams in the sky”.
 And of the man himself, “more heartily to be liked, more worthy to be esteemed and admired”.